by Lady H

 “Oh, I bet I can.”
 She mutters under her breath.

 Even though she knew it was James and his family, she still isn't prepared for the sight of James, stretched out so casually in her favourite chair.
-She hadn't had time to really look at him earlier, at least the front of him anyway, but she does now, as she greets his parents, and takes a seat on the floor next to Catherine's bean bag.
+She hadn't had time to really look at him earlier, at least not the front of him anyway, but she does now, as she greets his parents, and takes a seat on a spare patch of floor in between Catherine's bean bag and Zoe's baby chair.

 “Hi, Hennie.
 I didn't have a chance to talk to you today.”
 His voice sends shivers down her spine.
 She hates how he can still, after all these years, affect her so much.

 “Of course darling!
-Me and Sophie have been having whispered phone conversations for months.
+Sophie and I have been having whispered phone conversations for months.
 Isn't it wonderful?”
+Everyone is looking at her, waiting for an answer.
 Her mum leaves her no escape.

 “Yes.”
 She fakes a smile, hoping it looks realistic.
 There is an awkward pause.